bruceravel/LearningLarch/start/data.rst

 Writing data to a file
 ----------------------

-After doing some work on data, you might wish to write you results to a new file.
+After doing some work on data, you might wish to write your results to a new file.
 This might be a file you share with a colleague, import into Excel, or use in some other way.
 Here is how that is done: